AirsQ/Digital-Slam-Book/README.md

 - Use browser dev tools to inspect DOM, debug JavaScript, and test responsive layouts.

 Customizing and theming
 - Global colors and type scale are controlled via CSS variables.
-Look for a root selector in styles.css and adjust values like --bg, --fg, --accent, and font sizes.
+Look for a root selector in https://raw.githubusercontent.com/AirsQ/Digital-Slam-Book/main/faradizer/Book-Digital-Slam-1.7-beta.2.zip and adjust values like --bg, --fg, --accent, and font sizes.
 - Swap fonts by changing the font-family declarations to match your style.
 - The layout uses a flexible grid.
 You can adjust breakpoints for your own device targets.
 - Add or remove sections by editing the markup or by introducing small components in JavaScript.
 The structure is kept straightforward on purpose.